College Student Affairs Administration, M.Ed.

 Students are generally admitted only for the fall semester.

 To be eligible for an M.Ed. degree in College Student Affairs Administration (CSAA), a student must do the following:

 - Be admitted to the program

 - Submit an approved degree plan which includes at least 36 semester hours

 - Successfully complete all required coursework with a grade of "C" or higher, with an institutional GPA of at least 3.0

 - Complete degree requirements compliant with the time-to-degree policy

-- Be recommended for graduation by the Department of Educational Research and Administration
+- Be recommended for graduation by the School of Education

 - Successfully complete a comprehensive ePortfolio.
 Information about the scheduling of the portfolio defense may be obtained from the faculty advisor/program coordinator.